Friday, December 27, 2024

 Another issue is the workload on HACC judges.
 After all, although there are fewer cases before it, the number of judges is also small, and all cases are heard collegiately, that is, three judges take part in court proceedings.
 That is why the European Commission, in its report, as we previously did in our recommendations for the study, pointed out the need to increase the number of judges of the Higher Judicial Certification Commission in order to cope with the workload, which will only grow.

-Another issue is the lack of premises for the HACC Appeals Chamber, taking into account the increase in staff, as well as adequate funding for the current needs of the court and competitive salaries and judicial remuneration.
+Another issue is the lack of premises for the HACC Appeals Chamber, given the increase in staff, as well as adequate funding for the current needs of the court and competitive salaries and judicial remuneration.

 At the same time, it must be said that literally shortly before the publication of the study, separate complaints appeared in the media against the decisions of some judges of the Supreme Court.
 And also to the increasing practice of classifying decisions.
 Among the most high-profile such practices, where HACS classified decisions, one can name the verdicts of the ex-Minister of Ecology Zlochevsky in the case of a super bribe, the ex-head of the Accounts Chamber Patskan, and the lawyer Goretsky in the case of a bribe Knyazev.
 And these are, to a certain extent, negative signals that should be taken into account.
 However, at the same time, it should be understood that the number of such classified verdicts is small: among 150, only 12 are classified.